acandael/actionmaker-v2/src/content/activities/en/smaaktest.md

   ]
 ---

-Do you know which spices you use in your food?
-And can you recognize them without a label?
-Do you buy your spices and cheese in the store just by name, or can you recognize them without a label?

-Which beer or cola do you actually drink?
-Do you know if you're drinking a Jupiler, a Maes, a Leffe, or a Palm?

-With the taste test, we'll check how well you can recognize all of this and how developed your sense of taste is.
+Discover how well your taste, smell and touch senses work during this fun and challenging taste test!
+Test your knowledge of beer, cola, cheese, spices and more.
+Do you have a sharp sense of taste, or do you prefer to rely on the label?

+## Make it Even More Fun with a Quiz!

-All of this can be combined with an entertaining, original, and animated quiz about taste, food facts, and much more.
+Combine the taste test with an original and animated quiz full of fun facts about food, flavors and drinks.
+Who knows the most about food and who will be surprised?